Irish Bacon and Cabbage

 Scotch Fillet with Guinness and Horseradish Gnocchi

-water, then dried and fried or grilled until golden.
-Doing it this way makes
+salted water, then dried and fried or grilled until golden.
+Doing it

 Ingredients